DesperC/Awesome-Splatoon3-Hacking/README.md

 3. Delete the ".zs.dec" at the end of the file name so you're left with ".bfres" as the extension
 4. save the file in a place so it will be easy to find.
 5. go to where you saved the file and drag it into toolbox
-6. Use [this list](https://github.com/DesperC/Awesome-Splatoon3-Hacking/edit/main/README.md#this-list-is-as-of-fresh-season-2023) again to find your weapon
+6. Use [this list](https://github.com/DesperC/Awesome-Splatoon3-Hacking/edit/main/README.md#this-list-is-as-of-fresh-season-2023) again to find your weapon.
-7. hit `Ctr` + `F` and type in the weapon codename
+7. switch to text editor and hit "Decompile." hit `Ctr` + `F` and type in the weapon codename. dont use any underscores
 8. Find the paragraph that looks like this relating to your weapon
 <img width="667" alt="image" src="https://github.com/DesperC/Awesome-Splatoon3-Hacking/assets/121410727/23a2d883-8a23-4a45-b500-83361f70bc08">
 9. The only notable things you can change in this file are: